declanadams/Simfy-Africa-Assessment/README.md

 ## What i used.

-I used Create-React-App, CSS, Context API.
+I used Create-React-App, CSS, Context API and the API.